 The Financial Conduct Authority (FCA) took responsibility for financial conduct regulation in April 2013.
-It now regulates approximately 51,000 financial services firms in the UK and sets specific standards for 18,000 firms.
+It now regulates the conduct of approximately 50,000 financial services firms in the UK and sets specific standards for 17,000 firms.

 Since its establishment, the FCA has never had a year where the total fines are anything less than £1m.
 Its first full year of regulation in 2014 saw a record £1.47bn in fines issued.
 These figures indicate how vital it is to ensure your staff receive comprehensive FCA training.